MERCUTAIME/Custom-File-System/a1b/README.txt

 - Using 'touch' to update the timestamp on a file works

-- Creating a file that fills the file system by appending data to the file returns ENOSPC.
+- Creating a file that fills the file system by appending data to the file returns error.

 - After unmounting and remounting the file system, data is still there and we can create files and write to them again.

+One thing that our code does not do well is that when a file is filling the file system, we get "write error: Transport endpoint is not connected" as error message instead of ENOSPC.